JevaughnNewman/Target-E-Commerce-Sales-Data-Project/README.md

 Sales Trends
-    -**Claims trends for the first quarter of the year**: Claims data for the first quarter of the year for Multi-vehicle, single-vehicle, vehicle theft and parked car claims.
+    **Claims trends for the first quarter of the year**: Claims data for the first quarter of the year for Multi-vehicle, single-vehicle, vehicle theft and parked car claims.
-    -**Total claim amounts**: Breakdown of the median vehicle claim amount, median injury claim amount and total claims amount for January, February and March.
+    **Total claim amounts**: Breakdown of the median vehicle claim amount, median injury claim amount and total claims amount for January, February and March.

 Product Category Performance